MohamedAmineBoufares/SQL-compiler/README.md

 * ./sql <test.txt

-## Or you can just run the script by typing :
+## Or you can just run the script by typing 🔥 :
 * ./run.sh

-## In a terminal where the " .l ", " .y " and " .sh " files are located 🔥